Let It Be Us Staff

 Executive Director and Founder of Let It Be Us

-Susan McConnell founded Let It Be Us to direct her experience toward the child welfare sector designing innovative solutions through technology.
-She is a Doctoral candidate from the University of Southern California’s Suzanne Dworak-Peck School of Social Work and has an MBA and BS in Management, Human Resources, and Recruitment from DePaul University.
+Dr. McConnell founded Let It Be Us in 2014 and she is committed to bringing innovative solutions to issues within Illinois Child Welfare.
+She earned a Doctorate in Social Work Degree from the University of Southern California’s (USC) Suzanne Dworak-Peck School of Social Work and earned an MBA and BS in Management, Human Resources, and Recruitment from DePaul University.
 She is also a graduate of Cornell University’s Women in Leadership Program and Northwestern University’s Diversity, Equity, and Inclusion Program.

-Susan is the Vice-Chair of the Illinois Statewide Foster Care Advisory Council where she was appointed by the Illinois Director of the Department of Children and Family Services in 2017.
-Susan was on the team that established the Heart Gallery of Illinois, the State’s photo listing of children awaiting adoption, which is a child-specific recruitment tool that gives a child a significantly increased chance of adoption.
-In turn, Susan and her team have designed the Illinois Waiting Children’s Gallery, a gallery of children in need of foster care and adoptive placements.
-Susan also designed the Let It Be Us Placement Support Program, which places children who are in emergent need and those who are challenging to place in the safest homes, keeping them out of shelters, and their Foster and Adoptive Parent Recruitment Program, which annually recruits hundreds of potential foster and adoptive parents for children in Illinois foster care.
-Susan and her husband are the parents of four children, three of whom came to their family through adoption.
+Susan is the Chair of the Permanency Committee of the Illinois Statewide Foster Care Advisory Council where she was appointed by the Illinois Director of the Department of Children and Family Services in 2017.
+She was on the team that established the Heart Gallery of Illinois, the State’s photo listing of children awaiting adoption, which is a child-specific recruitment tool that gives a child a significantly increased chance of adoption.
+In turn, she and her team have designed the Illinois Waiting Children’s Gallery, a gallery of children in need of foster care and adoptive placements.
+Susan also designed the Let It Be Us Placement Support Program’s ‘Open Home Navigator’ Platform which places children who are in emergent need and those who are challenging to place in the safest homes, keeping them out of shelters, and their Foster and Adoptive Parent Recruitment Program, which annually recruits hundreds of potential foster and adoptive parents for children in Illinois foster care.
+She is the parent to four children, three of whom joined her family through adoption.
 Susan has 30 years of experience in open adoption.
-You can reach Susan here.
+You can reach Dr. McConnell here.

 Director of Operations and Finance

-Bryana Hopkins is a Northwestern graduate.
+Bryana Hopkins is a Northwestern University graduate with a BS Degree in Social Policy and a Master’s in Public Policy and Administration.
+She also holds a Certificate from Northwestern University in Nonprofit Leadership.
 During college, she worked with various nonprofit, for-profit, and public organizations.
-Hopkins’ experience working with numbers helps her tell stories and assist children and families through the data she gathers.
-Hopkins holds a Bachelor’s Degree in Social Policy.
-She also has a Master’s in Public Policy and Administration.
+Hopkins’ experience working with metrics helps her tell stories and assist children and families through the data she gathers.
 Hopkins’ goal is to continue to work closely with the children she helps and advocate for all children in the foster care system.
 You can reach Bryana here.

 Vanessa Baie, MSW, LCSW